stelar-eu/semantic-dataset-search/README.md

 ## Features

-- Add datasets with descriptions and metadata
+- Add, update, and delete datasets with descriptions and metadata
 - Semantic search across datasets using natural language queries
 - Vector-based similarity search using embeddings
 - Support for both basic and expanded search results
+- Multi-collection storage (descriptions, use cases, domains)
+- LLM-powered dataset description extraction and classification

 ## Prerequisites